Applying DSP Library Filters

 plot!(freqs_y, spectrum_y, label="Filtered Signal Spectrum", title="Signal Spectrum")

-The filter performed worse than the previous one, as residual noise in the main signal is visible.
-Smoothing is present, but its quality is unsatisfactory, as noise continues to have a significant impact on the final result.
+The filter coped with the task worse than the previous one, as residual noise is visible in the main signal.
+There is smoothing, but its quality is unsatisfactory, as interference continues to have a significant impact on the final result.

-The spectrum of the processed signal shows the presence of peaks at frequencies up to 130 Hz, which indicates insufficient filtering of high-frequency components: the filter ineffectively suppresses frequencies above its cut-off frequency.
+The spectrum of the processed signal shows the presence of peaks at frequencies up to 130 Hz, which indicates insufficient filtering of high-frequency components: the filter inefficiently suppresses frequencies above its cutoff frequency.

-Elliptic filters have a high steepness of the transient response, but can suffer from significant ripple in the passband, which is observed in this case.
+Elliptical filters have a high steepness of the transition characteristic, but they can suffer from significant ripples in the bandwidth, which is observed in this case.

-The cutoff frequency (0.2 Hz) and the chosen filter parameters may not be optimal for this signal.
-In addition, the filter order (4th) may not be sufficient to achieve the required noise suppression.
+The cutoff frequency (0.2 Hz) and the selected filter parameters may not be optimal for this signal.
+In addition, the filter order (4th) may not be sufficient to achieve the required interference suppression.

-These filters allow signals with frequencies above a specified threshold to pass through and attenuate signals with lower frequencies.
+These filters pass signals with frequencies above a set threshold and attenuate signals with lower frequencies.

-The type of filter we have used here is a High-pass filter with a cut-off frequency of 40 Hz, implemented using a 4th order Butterworth filter.
+The type of filter that we have applied here is a High-pass filter with a cutoff frequency of 40 Hz, implemented using a 4th-order Butterworth filter.

 designmethod = Butterworth(4) # Баттерворт, порядок 4